danieltahara/k8s-jobs/README.rst

 <https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler>`_ on this
-instance group to ensure you do not run out of capacity (even better would be something like the `Escalator <https://github.com/atlassian/escalator>`_, a batch job-oriented autoscaler.
+instance group to ensure you do not run out of capacity (even better would be something like the `Escalator <https://github.com/atlassian/escalator>`_, a batch job-oriented autoscaler).
 This will most closely mirror the behavior of a service like AWS Batch, which automatically adjusts the number of nodes based on workload.

 The ``JobManager`` is also responsible for cleaning up terminated (completed or failed)